Hulk (ship type): Hulks used for storage

-Coal hulk

 Service as a coal hulk was usually, but not always, a ship's last.

 Of the fate of the fast and elegant clipper ships, William L. Carothers wrote, "Clippers functioned well as barges; their fine ends made for little resistance when under tow ...
 The ultimate degradation awaited a barge.
 There was no way up, only down-- down to the category of coal hulks ...
 Having strong solid bottoms ... they could handle the great weight of bulk coal which filled their holds.
 It was a grimy, untidy, unglamorous end for any vessel which had seen the glory days."

 The famed clipper Red Jacket ended her days as a coaling hulk in the Cape Verde Islands.